jeanettesa/ctf-writeups/2020/CyberYoddhaCTF/shebang.md

 shebang0@cyberyoddha.baycyber.net's password: # insert password shebang0
 ```

-Used `ls` command to look for the flag in the current folder:
+Used `ls` command to look for the flag in the current directory:
 ```
 $ ls -al
 total 12